vedantmahalle21/live-traffic-monitoring/README.md

 # Live Traffic Monitoring Around Singapore

-We extract near real time cctv images around singapore from https://onemotoring.lta.gov.sg/content/onemotoring/home/driving/traffic_information/traffic-cameras.html for different area
+We extract near real time cctv images around singapore from https://onemotoring.lta.gov.sg/content/onemotoring/home/driving/traffic_information/traffic-cameras.html for different area and detect cars in the image using YOLO V3

+To read more about YOLO you can visit https://pjreddie.com/darknet/yolo/

 You can find the different areas and its code in areas.json